-• Apply knowledge of entrepreneurship to various sectors in food, nutrition and Dietetics.
+- Fundamental concepts of entrepreneurship and management skills for startup. - Apply knowledge of entrepreneurship to various sectors in food, nutrition and Dietetics.

-Quality Control in Food Industries and Institutions Theory Code: FSC170
+FSC170 - QUALITY CONTROL IN FOOD INDUSTRIES AND INSTITUTIONS

-• To understand the meaning of food quality and concepts of quality management.

-• To expose to different quality standards and regulations with respect to food industries and institutions.

-• To provide knowledge about the standard protocol of quality control in food institutions.

-• To make familiar with different subjective and objective methods of food quality evaluation.
+- To understand the meaning of food quality and concepts of quality management. - To expose to different quality standards and regulations with respect to food industries and institutions. - To provide knowledge about the standard protocol of quality control in food institutions. - To make familiar with different subjective and objective methods of food quality evaluation.

-Learning outcome- Students will gain knowledge on

-• Importance of quality control, continuous monitoring in maintaining food standard.

-• Designing quality assessing protocol for different food industries.

-• Different food regulatory agencies at national and international level.
+- Importance of quality control, continuous monitoring in maintaining food standard. - Designing quality assessing protocol for different food industries. - Different food regulatory agencies at national and international level.